Crypteia: Military affiliation

 In Cleomenes, Plutarch describes the Crypteia as being a unit of the Spartan army.
 The Crypteia did not act in a similar fashion to hoplite soldiers, however.
-Hoplite soldiers were armored and acted as a part of a phalanx while members of the Crypteia acted on their own, often rested during the day, and were most likely naked and armed with only a dagger.
+Hoplite soldiers were armored and acted as a part of a phalanx while members of the Crypteia acted on their own, often rested during the day, and were most likely unarmored and armed with only a dagger.
 During the Battle of Sellasia, the Spartan king Cleomenes III "called Damoteles, the commander of the Crypteia, and ordered him to observe and find out how matters stood in the rear and on the flanks of his army."

-Various scholars have speculated function of the Crypteia as a part of the army because Plutarch's account provides a completely different understanding of their role when compared to the accounts provided by Aristotle and Plato.
+Various scholars have speculated on the function of the Crypteia as a part of the army because Plutarch's account provides a completely different understanding of their role when compared to the accounts provided by Aristotle and Plato.
 Plutarch's account has led to the Cryptiea being described as a reconnaissance, special operations or even military police force.
 However, Jean Ducat argues that source should no longer be associated with the understanding of the Crypteia as known from Aristotle and Plato.
 He proposes that the understanding of the Crypteia as part of the army is just that, a separate understanding that defines the Crypteia as a corps in the Spartan army.

 Plutarch's account of the Crypteia describes the organisation as a military unit that has a commander, which differs from Aristotle and Plato's interpretation since the Crypteia is described as being independent and without overseers.
 Ducat also takes up query with the task of observation that the Crypteia are given in Plutarch's account.
 Again, that differs from Aristotle and Plato's interpretation in the fact that the Crypteia's mandate was not to observe or provide intelligence but to seek out purposely and kill helots.
 Unlike its unknown origins, the Battle of Sellasia is considered to provide a potential date for the disbandment of the Crypteia.
 With the Spartan revolution in jeopardy, Cleomenes III began to emancipate helots in exchange for money and then military service.
 With the emancipation of many helots and Spartan's subsequent defeat at Sellasia, helotage ceased to exist, and without a helot population, by mandate, the Crypteia should have ceased to exist as well.
 The Crypteia's disbanding after that battle, however, is only speculation.